15 inspirational tips to help your marriage be the best that it can be. Also includes 12 tips on parenting!

 So God created Eve and brought her to Adam.

 Even though I had heard this story since I was a kid, this was the first time I had seen it from God’s perspective.
 As I read about Adam being alone in the garden, my heart fell as God’s must have fallen, when He saw how lonely Adam was.
 Then my heart rose again, as God’s must have risen, when God created Eve and brought her to Adam.
-I imagined the smile on Adam’s face must have about a mile wide!
+I imagined the smile on Adam’s face must have been about a mile wide!

 As I pictured this scene in my mind, I suddenly had an intense awareness that God was looking down at me just as He had looked at Adam.
 There I was, surrounded by all kinds of spectacular things, but I was still alone.
 In that moment, God spoke to my heart.
 The words seemed to leap off the page, and I felt that God had done the same for me: He had created a woman just for me and He had brought her directly to me.
 She was sitting in the very next room!
 After months of praying, I knew that I knew that God really did want to fulfill the desires of my heart and He really did want me to marry Lana.